Natal, Rio Grande do Norte: Economy

 It is also a relevant administrative center for the oil industry (Rio Grande do Norte being the second largest oil-producing state in Brazil).
 Thus, its Federal University of Rio Grande do Norte (UFRN) is a national scientific research pole on Oil Sciences (ranging from Geophysical to Law studies), supported mostly by Petrobras financing.

 The fishing industry is strong (shark cartilage being a major export to Japan) as is the cultivation of tropical fruit, especially mangos, guavas, and cashews (the fruit and the nuts).

 In fact, the largest cashew tree in the world is located near the coast in the neighborhood of Pirangi, south of the city center.
-This tree has a circumference of 500 metres and occupies an area of 7,300 m², making it 70 times the size of average cashew trees.
+This tree has a circumference of 500 metres and occupies an area of 7,300 m2, making it 70 times the size of average cashew trees.

 The GDP for the city was R$206,832,516,000 (2019).

-The per capita income for the city was $44,149 (2016) and $55,900.68 in 2019.
+The per capita income for the city was R$26,972.28 in 2021.